 The naming of the site as ‘Upper Conygre’ was requested by the village in memory of the name of the coal pit on the site, with an information board at the entrance to the site.

-Details of the application are on the B&NES website here.
+Details of the Upper Conygre application are on the B&NES website here.

-A Plan of the site can be seen in the entrance in the Conygre Hall and in the Hub and – click image below to open or download a pdf here.
+A Plan of the site can be seen here – click image below to open or download a pdf here.

 Land south of Loves Hill for up to 45 houses